lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 From now on, whenever you hear this preposterous falsehood:

-> There's not enough money to do both policy X and Y
+> There's not enough money to do both so we have to choose between policy X and Y

 In your head, I want you to hear this far more accurate statement: